Notification App

 Development Dependencies

-The project includes comprehensive development tools configured
+The project includes development tools configured in

-in pyproject.toml
+pyproject.toml

 :